fraterrisus/dragonjars/README.md

 ever written for this game, based not only on dozens of playthroughs but also a year spent decompiling the source code and the data files to figure out what makes them all tick.
 Which is how we arrived here: with a complete reimplementation of the game's engine.

-If you'd like to toss me a tip for this work, you can [BuyMeACoffee](https://buymeacoffee.com/fraterrisus).

 ## Quick Start